mvolkmann/wrec/README.md

 Wrec is a small, zero dependency library that greatly simplifies building web components.
-It was inspired by [Lit](https://lit.dev).

-Wrec has fewer features than Lit.
-In exchange, Wrec:

-- is much smaller than Lit (about 1/4 of the size)
-- doesn't require any tooling
-- doesn't require a build process

-The main features of Wrec are that it automates wiring event listeners and implementing reactivity.
+Its main features are that it automates wiring event listeners and implementing reactivity.

+Wrec was inspired by [Lit](https://lit.dev).
+It has the following advantages over Lit:

+- Wrec is simpler ... just a single class to extend (Wrec).
+- Wrec is slightly smaller ...
+4K versus 5.8K minified.
+- Wrec has a cleaner syntax ... no need to surround JS expressions with `${...}`.
+- Wrec provides automatic 2-way data binding ...
+  no need to dispatch custom events and listen for them.
+- Wrec doesn't require a special syntax for Boolean attributes.
+- Wrec enables specifying the content of a `textarea` element with a JavaScript expressions in its text content.

 ## Getting Started